I discovered plenty of fun things to do in Gothenburg on a budget between official conference events and my wanderings.

 They arrived in Delaware in March 1638 and set up a Swedish colony.
 But the Swedish explorers' foray didn't last long.

-In 1655, the Dutch, who had established colonies further north, sent their army to kick the Swedes out.
+In 1655, the Dutch established colonies further north and sent their army to kick the Swedes out.

-The Deleware Monument in Gothenburg was installed in 1958 to commemorates the Swedish effort.
+The Deleware Monument in Gothenburg was installed in 1958 to commemorate the Swedish effort.

-It's a replica of the original, which was unveiled in Delaware in 1938 to celebrate the 300th anniversary of the expedition.
+It's a replica of the original, unveiled in Delaware in 1938 to celebrate the 300th anniversary of the expedition.

 The sculpture features a pillar with inscriptions and a ship atop it.
 The spot offers terrific views of Gothenburg's port.

 Address: Enter “Delawaremonumentet” on Google Maps to pinpoint the waterfront location.

 Constructed in 1687, Skansen Kronan is a small stone fortress built atop a hill halfway between the city center and Slottsskogen Park.

 It's a short but steep walk up the hill.
 It was worth the effort for the scenic views.
 Today, the site is primarily used for special events like weddings and conferences.